salemon/robotic_chess_player/README.md

 1. Before placing the chess pieces on the board, click first `Locate Chessboard` to estimate the chessboard pose relative to the robotic arm's base.
 2. Place the chess pieces on the board.
 The human player can now make a move.
 Then, click `Detect Chessboard` to detect the chessboard state.
 The result will be shown in the left dialog box.
 3. Enter false detections' square and correct piece type in the dialog box on the right and click `Correct Chessboard`.
+This is needed for only when an error occurs.
 The formate of the comment is first to specify which square in lowercase, then press space, and enter the correct piece's type.
 Each type of chess piece is using one letter.
 Capital letter means white and lowercase letter represents black.
 Piece type: k(king), q(queen), r(rook), n(knight), b(bishop), p(pawn).
 4. Click `Confirm` to make the system search for the best chess move and perform that move through driving the robotic arm.

+### 5. Shut down process
+To close the system, just go to every opened terminals from above steps and hit `Crtl+c`.

 ## Automatically collecting image data
 We built a feature to automatically image the chess board and chess pieces to collect data and train the neural network.